tnware/django-auth-adfs/docs/token_lifecycle.rst

 Token Lifecycle Middleware
 ========================

-Traditionally, django-auth-adfs is used as an authentication solution - it handles user authentication via ADFS/Azure AD and maps claims to Django users.
+Traditionally, django-auth-adfs is used **exclusively** as an authentication solution - it handles user authentication via ADFS/Azure AD and maps claims to Django users.
 It doesn't really care about the access tokens from Azure/ADFS after you've been authenticated.
 This is a useful pattern for many applications, but for those of you who build internal applications for your organization, you might want to make delegated API calls to Microsoft Graph or other APIs on behalf of the user.